Ayushmi-Adh/The-Sparks-Foundation-Internship/README.md

 #### Key Contributions:

-- Conducted in-depth analysis on the Superstore dataset.
+- Conducted in-depth analysis of the Superstore dataset.
 - Uncovered insights related to sales, profit, and regional performance.
 - Developed an interactive dashboard for exploring data trends.